 The following details will be used during the configuration/deployment of the Apption Data Assessment Tool containerized application.

-Important note: To access the A-DAT web application, you must provision your machine’s external IP in the Azure Security Group; otherwise, the connection will be refused.
-[Screen shot to be added once Morpheus v3.6.4 update in production]
+Important Note: To access the A-DAT web application, you must provision your machine’s external IP in the default AWS Security Group; otherwise, the connection will be refused.

 Working with Source Code